DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 - Now’s a good time to highlight a key philosophy behind URLconfs and behind Django in general: the principle of loose coupling.
 Simply put, loose coupling is a software-development approach that values the importance of making pieces interchangeable.
 If two pieces of code are loosely coupled, then changes made to one of the pieces will have little or no effect on the other.

 ### Dynamic URLS - wildcard URLpatterns

+### Django’s Pretty Error Pages
+> Notes: If you’re experienced in another web development platform, you may be thinking, “Hey, let’s use a query string parameter!” – something like /time/plus?hours=3, in which the hours would be designated by the hours parameter in the URL’s query string (the part after the ‘?’).You can do that with Django (and I’ll tell you how in Chapter 7), but one of Django’s core philosophies is that URLs should be beautiful.
+> The URL /time/plus/3/ is far cleaner, simpler, more readable, easier to recite to somebody aloud and just plain prettier than its query string counterpart.
+Pretty URLs are a characteristic of a quality web application.
+Django’s URLconf system encourages pretty URLs by making it easier to use pretty URLs than not to.

+At any point in your view, temporarily insert an assert False to trigger the error page.
+Then, you can view the local variables and state of the program.
+Here’s an example, using the hours_ahead view:

+` def hours_ahead(request, offset):
+    try:
+        offset = int(offset)
+    except ValueError:
+        raise Http404()
+    dt = datetime.datetime.now() + datetime.timedelta(hours=offset)
+    assert False
+    html = "<html><body>In %s hour(s), it will be  %s.</body></html>" % (offset, dt)
+    return HttpResponse(html) `

+Finally, it’s obvious that much of this information is sensitive – it exposes the innards of your Python code and Django configuration – and it would be foolish to show this information on the public Internet.
+A malicious person could use it to attempt to reverse-engineer your web application and do nasty things.

+For that reason, the Django error page is only displayed when your Django project is in debug mode.
+I’ll explain how to deactivate debug mode in Chapter 13.
+For now, just know that every Django project is in debug mode automatically when you start it.
+(Sound familiar?
+The “Page not found” errors, described earlier in this chapter, work the same way.)